 This is part of an ongoing series covering various college realignment news for all three NCAA Divisions as well as the NAIA.
 The roundup below will cover news and reports since mid-April 2023 and provide updates on a few previously discussed topics.
 As a reminder, all official moves starting with the 2023-24 academic year and beyond can be found on our realignment list.

 We’ll break out the reports for each Division in the following order: Division 1, Division 2, Division 3, and NAIA.
 Clicking the links will bring you to that specific section.
-If a division is not highlighted, there has been no news in the preceding month.
+If a division is not highlighted, there has been no news in the preceding two weeks.
 We’ve also summarized the news items in a table below if you are more interested in a specific news item.

 |School(s)||News Item||Realignment Change / Effective Year||Current Conference||New Conference|